joychester/FastMole/README.md

 4> Set /test/testng.xml file based on your test needs
 5> If you want to run the test continously, you can download jenkins.war, and run "java -jar jenkins.war" to make a periodic job

+Install CyberVillains certificate for SSL connections with BrowserMobProxy:
+====
+1. Download browsermob-proxy from https://github.com/webmetrics/browsermob-proxy/downloads.
+Unzip it.
+2. Double-click cybervillainsCA.cer in %PROXY_HOME%/ssl-support/.
+3. Click the button "Install Certificate".
+4. Click the button "Next" to continue.
+5. Choose "Place all certificates in the following store" to specify a location.
+Click the button "Browse" and select "Trusted Root Certification Authorities" as certificate store.
+6. Click the Button "Finish", "Yes", "OK" to complete configuration.

 Git Tips:
+====
 1. cd directory
 2. git status (to check your recent changes on your local repo)
 3. git add . (add all the changes you made)